 - In a competitive scenario, whoever is able to complete the four steps quickest wins.

 Digging deeper though, I started to understand that he was not only providing steps that can help us solve problems, but was also suggesting that most of us may not identify important problems until it’s too late.

 The deeper I went into the philosophy behind OODA the more I started to appreciate its value;

 - Our own actions within our environment changes the environment.
-Boyd references Heisenberg’s Uncertainty Principle to emphasize this.
+Boyd often refers to Heisenberg’s Uncertainty Principle to emphasize this.
 One of Heisenberg’s findings was that even the seemingly inert act of observing can sometimes be enough to change the results of an experiment.
-Without getting too nerdy on the science, the important takeaway is for strategies to be effective they must account for the impact of their own execution, leading to the idea of a continuous, circular flow, rather than a linear step-by-step process.
-In the case of OODA, not only do the four steps form a continuous loop, but each step in the loop forms mini loops with the other steps (see the diagram below).
-This is what allows “instinctive action” to take place; once you know something well enough you can immediately go from OBSERVATION to ACTION bypassing conscious ORIENTATION or DECISION.
+Without getting too nerdy on the science, the important takeaway is for strategies to be effective they must account for the impact of their own execution.
+In OODA, not only do the four steps form a continuous circular flow, but each step in the flow forms mini loops with the other steps (see the diagram below).
+This is what allows “instinctive action” to take place; once you know something well enough you can immediately go from OBSERVATION to ACTION delegating ORIENTATION or DECISION to the subconscious mind.

 - Finally, it’s vital to understand that the game is not just about our execution of the OODA loop.
 Being able to execute the 4 steps quickly is an advantage, but speed is relative to the competition, therefore, equally important are considerations about what we can do to slow the competition down.
 Confusion is a big part of this (see ORIENTATION below).

 Observation has everything to do with collecting information about our situation.
 For example, in the case of weather, we primarily do this by looking out of the window, stepping outside, and checking the forecast.